seba3c/hawk-eye-sim/README.md

 The script received as input a simplified image of a tennis court with a tennis ball over the court (or None) and some additional data (like the the of game Single or Doubles).

-Using different image operations and techniques (i.e erosion, dilation, region growing, etc.) the script returna as output if the ball is IN or OUT the valid area of the tennis court.
+Using different image operations and techniques (i.e erosion, dilation, region growing, etc.) the script indicates if the ball is IN or OUT the valid area of the tennis court.

 ## Screenshots

+**Parameters**: Game Type: DOUBLES Player direction: LEFT Point type: SERVICE Service target direction: LEFT **Result**: IN

 <img src="imgs_doc/tennis_court_shot_002_tif_DOUBLES_LEFT_SERVICE_LEFT_IN.png" width="800">

+**Parameters**: Game Type: DOUBLES Player direction: LEFT Point type: SERVICE Service target direction: LEFT **Result**: OUT

 <img src="imgs_doc/tennis_court_shot_003_tif_DOUBLES_LEFT_SERVICE_LEFT_OUT.png" width="800">

 ## Requirements